camilotejeiro/kicad_cat_library/kicad_cat_library_conventions.md

 _[KLC6 Compliant, more specific rules added](https://github.com/KiCad/kicad-library/wiki/Kicad-Library-Convention#6-footprint-naming-conventions)._

-**Note: both dashes and underscores are used.** We are not using lower case only (see 2016 textpad notes).
+**Note: both dashes and underscores are used.** We are not using underscore only (see 2016 textpad notes).
 Also symbol, land pattern and 3d model names follow the convention already: this is supported by KLC.

 * Generic Land Pattern Example